shubham-dubee/Superstore-Sales-Analysis/README.md

 * Checked dataset shape and column names
 * Verified total rows and columns
-* Checked date columns and corrected data types
+* Checked and corrected date columns
-* Used Excel Pivot Tables for cross-checking results
+* Used Excel Pivot Tables for result validation
 * Loaded the cleaned dataset into Google Colab
 * Created an SQLite database for SQL analysis
 * Imported the dataset into Power BI Desktop